 Laurys Station real estate is some of the most expensive in Pennsylvania, although Laurys Station house values don't compare to the most expensive real estate in the U.S.

-Laurys Station is a decidedly white-collar town, with fully 88.35% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Laurys Station is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Laurys Station who work in management occupations (19.28%), sales jobs (14.62%), and healthcare (13.98%).
+Laurys Station is a decidedly white-collar town, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Laurys Station is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Laurys Station who work in management occupations (23.31%), healthcare (11.80%), and office and administrative support (9.83%).

 Also of interest is that Laurys Station has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Laurys Station does not have a public transit system used by locals to get to and from work.
+Laurys Station is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Laurys Station are very well educated compared to the average community in the nation: 38.87% of adults in Laurys Station have a bachelor's degree or even advanced degree.
+The population of Laurys Station is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.18% of adults in Laurys Station have a bachelor's degree or even advanced degree.

 The people who call Laurys Station home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Laurys Station residents report their race to be White, followed by Asian.
-Important ancestries of people in Laurys Station include German, Italian, English, Polish, and Irish.
+The greatest number of Laurys Station residents report their race to be White.
+Important ancestries of people in Laurys Station include German, English, Polish, Italian, and Irish.

 The most common language spoken in Laurys Station is English.
-Other important languages spoken here include Italian and Slavic languages.
+Other important languages spoken here include Italian and Arabic.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.